 - 1/4 cup freshly grated Parmesan cheese to top grilled vegetables

-Note: leave yourself time to marinade the vegetables.
-Marinading can be as fast as 1 hour or as slow as overnight.
+- Note: leave yourself time to marinate the vegetables.
+Marinating can be as fast as 1 hour or as slow as overnight.

-Cover the mixing bowl with plastic wrap and refrigerate for at least an hour.
-(You can also marinade the vegetables overnight.)
+- Cover the mixing bowl with plastic wrap and refrigerate for at least an hour.
+(You can also marinate the vegetables overnight.)
 Try to mix veggies from time to time.